 When times are difficult, they will work with you to get you back on track as they have been in that situation themselves.

-Beware the new breed of property mentor or “expert”!
+Beware of the new breed of property mentor or “expert”!

-The ones with barely years of experience, who may not even be property investors themselves.
+The ones with barely years of experience, may not even be property investors themselves.

 They are tied to the outcome and do not follow a process.